barbazul/1kfa/mod_guide_player.md

 with no weapon and only leather bracers on their wrists, the character would be "unarmed", doing just 1 attack power.

-Blocking attack power with a shield should be considered an *FAST* move, and the GM should try to keep to the guideline of not allowing players to make more than one *FAST* move per turn in the spotlight.
+Blocking attack power with a shield is a *FAST* move, and players may not make more than one *FAST* move per turn in the spotlight.

 ## More Power